Meet our Team

 |Mrs Vaughan||Phase Leader & Class Teacher|

 Our Big Journey

-In maths, we will be focussing on place value and number skills.
-We will work hard to develop our key problem solving skills, in both practical and written contexts.
+In maths, home learning will be focusing on developing number skills, particularly in addition, subtraction and multiplication.
+Children will also be learning how to tell the time and the properties of 2D & 3D shapes.
+We will work hard to develop our fluency, reasoning and problem solving skills, in both practical and written contexts.

 Please ensure that a full PE kit is brought into school for each session, including: